-Seth Olinsky is an American guitarist, singer, bandleader, songwriter, and composer who achieved international success as the guitarist, singer and founder of the rock band Akron/Family.
-He has toured world wide playing top festivals such as Coachella, Primavera, and Roskilde, and has released records on Young God Records, Dead Oceans/Secretly Canadian, P-Vine, Joyful Noise, Crammed, Spunk, Family Tree Records, and Lightning Records.
-He is well known for his multi-band orchestras Band Dialogue, and 40 drum performances, alongside his rock n roll musical moniker, Cy Dune.
-His large works have been performed at several festivals including Hopscotch Festival, Treefort Festival, Sled Island, and NYC’s Ecstatic / River to River Festival.
+Seth Olinsky is an American musician and composer, best known as the guitarist, singer and founder of the influential underground rock band Akron/Family.
+He has toured world wide playing festivals such as Coachella, Primavera, and Roskilde, and has released records on Young God Records, Dead Oceans/Secretly Canadian, P-Vine, Joyful Noise, Crammed, Spunk, Family Tree Records, and Lightning Records.
+He is also known for his multi-band orchestra piece Band Dialogue, and 40 drum performances alongside his rock n roll musical moniker Cy Dune.
+His large works have been performed at several festivals and museums including Hopscotch, SXSW, Treefort, Sled Island, Ecstatic, River to River, and MASS MoCA.

-Additionally, Seth has worked closely with legendary minimalist composer Rhys Chatham as a section leader and conductor for his 100 and 200 Guitar Orchestras performed at Lincoln Center as well as well as other US and UK festivals.
-Alongside musician/conceptual artist Ali Beletic he co-founded Lightning Records and Magazine.
+Additionally, Seth is known for his collaborative work with Swans/Angels of Light /YGR founder Michael Gira and has worked closely with legendary minimalist composer Rhys Chatham as a section leader and conductor for his 100 and 200 Guitar Orchestras performed at Lincoln Center as well as well as other US and UK festivals.

 “No Recognize is stuffed to the brim with primitivistic guitar stompers and gritty road tales perfect for helping you plan a weekend of adventure and debauchery.
 Or, like, it could probably make going to Home Depot and buying paint seem like the shit.
 Either way, we think you’ll enjoy this” – Noisey